 How is the firm different in terms of culture from other litigation/trial firms?

 Mandy Kamykowski: We view our firm as a family.
-We want to be very strategic in picking who will join us to make sure they fit into our culture of family while providing good, quality, timely, efficient, cost-effective service to our clients.
-That approach represents a commitment to our people.
+We are very strategic in picking who will join us to make sure they fit into our culture while also having the ability to provide excellent work product in the cost-effective manner our clients deserve.
+We believe that approach represents a commitment to our people.

-In addition to being the “unicorn” that is a women-owned trial firm, we also bring a breadth of experience with a younger, technology-forward approach to trial practice.
+In addition to being the “unicorn” that is a women-owned trial firm, as mentioned above, we also bring a breadth of experience with a younger, technology-forward approach to trial practice.
 This is a huge benefit for clients in terms of cost, efficiency, and responsiveness.

 What are some examples of KGT’s forward-thinking use of technology?

-Mandy Kamykowski: We are entirely paperless, which saves clients time and money.
+Mandy Kamykowski: The firm has always been entirely paperless, which saves clients time and money.
 We have also adapted our technology to transition from case work-up to trial quickly and without added expense to the client.

-The underlying philosophy of this is an important distinction.
+The underlying philosophy of this practice design is also an important distinction for KGT.
 We start with the client.
 What does the client need?
 What does the client want?
 What can we do to make things easier for the client?
 Cost control is always a consideration for clients, so how can we be cost-effective for the clients?
 We look at everything with those client priorities top of mind, and then we work to address each issue.
 And we’ve found that smart use of new technology can do just that.
-But we always use our technology to support our human side.
-For example, using technology makes us more efficient, and that makes it easier for us to be extremely responsive.
-Our idea of returning a client’s call “immediately” doesn’t mean 48 hours later.

 Ryan Gavin: On the litigation side, technology plays an increasingly important role at trial.
 Trying a case now, in front of younger, technologically-savvy jurors who are used to images and video, you have to be fluent in technology in order to make a persuasive presentation in trial.